 The letter requests a quantitative insight into the potential increase in risk premia, alongside how the premia will affect the bills of the consumer groups.
 JH noted that Ofgem would also welcome any additional qualitative evidence on the distributional impacts.

 AH asked if this referred to all consumers or particular groups, e.g. domestic customers, small business customers etc. JH confirmed that they would like to see the impacts on all cohorts, although they understand it will mainly impact small domestic consumers.
+JH clarified that they recognise this will also have an impact on small non-domestic consumers who are the user group that are typically on contracts over 12 months.

 Regarding risk premia, the Proposer (DW) questioned how Ofgem calculate this as they set the price cap which dictates the amount that Suppliers can charge customers.
 JH agreed to refer this question internally.